 The New ABCs of Selling

 Moving others involves following the ABCs.
 But those ABCs aren’t the “Always Be Closing” phrase from the dank

 The best sellers assume that the buyer has the power.
 So exit your own perspective by aligning yourself with others.
 Increase your power by reducing it.
 For example, we innately trust others who mimic us.
 Attune yourself by practicing strategic mimicry.
 Watch what the other person is doing.
 Wait once you’ve observed.
 Wane after you’ve mimicked a little.

 What is the best personality type for sales success?
 It’s not extroverts.
 They talk too much and listen too little.
 Introverts are too shy to initiate and too timid to close.
 The best personality type is right in the middle—ambiverts.
 The good news is that most of us are ambiverts!
 Test where you are on the scale by clicking on this link.

 Staying afloat in the ocean of rejection is an essential quality to move others.
 So remain buoyant.
 Buoyancy is the realization that you can’t win them all.
-One of the ways to remain buoyant is by preparing for the interaction.
-A host of self-help gurus have suggested declarative self-talk like telling yourself “I can do this” will boost your confidence.
+One of the ways to stay buoyant is by preparing for the interaction.
+A host of self-help gurus have suggested declarative self-talk like telling yourself, “I can do this” will boost your confidence.
 But that bypasses your motivations.
 It doesn’t create ideas.
 In contrast, questioning self-talk provokes answers.
-Ask yourself “Can I move them?”
-Your answer will inspire thoughts and strategies.
+Ask yourself, “Can I move them?”
+Your response will inspire thoughts and strategies.
 It will remind you why you’re moving them.
-In fact, you should write down five reasons why you can move these people.
+You should write down five reasons why you can move these people.
 Your answers will help you be more effective and remind you of improvement strategies.